Pictogram van een vrachtwagen, symbool voor verzending of levering. Free home delivery from €75

 Article 10 – Conformity and Warranty

-- The entrepreneur guarantees that the products and/or services comply with the agreement, the specifications stated in the offer, the reasonable requirements of soundness and/or usability, and the legal provisions and/or government regulations existing on the date the agreement is concluded.
+- The entrepreneur guarantees that the products and/or services comply with the agreement, the specifications stated in the offer, the reasonable requirements of quality and/or usability, and the legal provisions and/or government regulations existing on the date the agreement is concluded.
 If agreed, the entrepreneur also guarantees that the product is suitable for use other than normal use.

 - The warranty does not apply if: